Heidi L. Reesink, VMD, PhD, DACVS-LA

 Diplomate - American College of Veterinary Surgeons—Large Animal

-Assistant Professor, Section of Large Animal Surgery
+Associate Professor, Section of Large Animal Surgery

 Department of Clinical Sciences

 930 Campus Road, Box 32

 Research: Pathophysiology, epidemiology and treatment of orthopedic disease—osteoarthritis and fracture.

 Osteoarthritis—The Reesink laboratory is actively investigating how synovial fluid glycans and glycoproteins, including lubricin and hyaluronic acid (HA), are altered in osteoarthritis (OA) and traumatic joint injury.
 The aim of this work is to understand how lubricin and HA synergistically enhance joint lubrication, mitigate inflammation and promote cartilage health, with the ultimate goal of developing novel therapeutic strategies for OA.

 Fracture—The Reesink laboratory is examining the pathophysiology of fetlock fractures in racehorses through quantitative CT imaging and bone quality assessment.
 Long-term goals of this work are to develop clinically relevant methods of assessing fracture risk in equine athletes and to determine what epidemiologic factors are associated with increased fracture risk.

 Clinical: Equine and farm animal orthopedic surgery; equine sports medicine and lameness.

 Education and Training